Effects of electropermeabilization and gene electrotransfert on the lateral mobility of a GPi anchored protein: Material and Methods

 \subsection{Expression of Rae-1 in CHO cell line}

-The Rae1-eGFP CHO cells have been generously made by the Dr. B. Couderc (EA3035, Institut Claudius Regaud, France).
-CHO cells are transfected by pDNA encoding Rae1-eGFP fusion protein (generous gift from Dr. A. Aucher and Dr. D. Hudrisier, IPBS-CNRS, UMR5089, France).
-The transfected cells are cultured under selective pressure with G448 (1$\mu$g/$\mu$L) (InvivoGen, San Diego, CA).
-The Rae1-eGFP expressing cells are sorted out by flow cytometry (FAScan; Beckman.
+The eGFP-Rae-1 CHO cells have been generously made by Dr. B. Couderc (EA3035, Institut Claudius Regaud, France).
+CHO cells have been transfected by pDNA encoding Rae1-eGFP fusion protein (generous gift from Dr. A. Aucher and Dr. D. Hudrisier, IPBS-CNRS, UMR5089, France).
+The transfected cells are cultured under selective pressure with G418 (1 $\mu$g/$\mu$L) (InvivoGen, San Diego, CA).
+The eGFP-Rae-1 expressing cells were sorted out by flow cytometry (FAScan; Beckman.
 Instruments, Inc. Fullerton, CA).
-Cells were then grown as previously described \cite{Phe05}
+Cells were then grown as previously described \citep{Phe05}.